 Licensing Exceptions

-The following are exceptions to licensing by this Board to practice speech-language pathology, audiology, and hearing aid dispensing in the state of Nevada, or to treat a person in Nevada:
+The following are exceptions to licensing by this Board to practice speech-language pathology, audiology, and hearing aid dispensing in the state of Nevada, or treat persons in Nevada:

 Audiology Assistants